davebetts/davesdata/README.md

 Irrespective of the coding language, the scripts were intended for the following uses:
 * Specific research projects and data sets
 * Examples of general data processing
-  * Usually a generalized versions of specific scripts found elsewhere
+  * Typically generalized versions of specific scripts found elsewhere
 * Coursework
 * Examples from tutorials